sukritinain/PitchPerfectApp/readme.txt

-# Pitch Perfect application made using Swift learnt from Udacity course, Intro to iOS App Development with Swift
+# Pitch Perfect application made using Swift.
+Learnt from Udacity course, "Intro to iOS App Development with Swift".